Owning real estate in Switzerland – what you need to know

 Who can buy a property in Switzerland?

 Buying real estate in Switzerland is not for everyone.
-Despite low mortgage rates, the dream of owning their own home remains largely inaccessible for most of the middle class, especially in highly sought-after or densely populated regions such as Geneva, where 81.2% of the population rent (compared to around 62% for Switzerland as a whole in 2017).
+The dream of owning their own home remains largely inaccessible for most of the middle class, especially in highly sought-after or densely populated regions such as Geneva, where 81% of the population rent (compared to around 64% for Switzerland as a whole in 2021).

 Due to financial limitations combined with restrictive market prices, it is rare for anyone under 30 to own real estate in Switzerland.
 According to Crédit Suisse, the average age of property owners is around 58 years.
 The age of purchase is estimated by experts to be in the range of 35-45 years.